pip-services/pip-services-docs/content/en/conceptual/persistences/_index.md

 ### [MongoDB Basic](mongodb_persistence)

-Another frequent choice of persistence is Pip.Service’s MongoDb persistence.
+Another frequent choice of persistence is Pip.Service's MongoDb persistence.
 This persistence stores data in MongoDB - a popular document-oriented database.
 The most basic implementation of this component is the MongoDbPersistence class defined in the MongoDb module.
 It is capable of storing a collection of documents, opening and closing connections, and performing a few simple CRUD operations.

 ### [MySQL persistence](mysql_persistence)